GSA/ficam-pacs/pages/pacs_auth_mech.md

 * Review current and new or planned PACS installations.
 * Agency PACS that are currently using non-PIV tokens must be replaced or upgraded to use PIV cards for authentication.
 > Current agency PACS based on PIV CHUID authentication must be upgraded to use the candidate authentication mechanisms.
-> New agency PACS must be PIV-enabled, using the candidate authentication mechanisms.
+> New agency PACS must be PIV-enabled, using the candidate authentication mechanisms.<br>
-*Implement a common procurement process and purchase approved PACS systems and equipment from the GSA Approved Products List (APL).
+* Implement a common procurement process and purchase approved PACS systems and equipment from the GSA Approved Products List (APL).

 #### Technical implementation